bvinoth186/notes/AWS-CSA-Pro.md

   - To track AWS costs details
   - must be activated to appear in cost explorer
   - only master account or individual account would have the access

+- Resource Groups
+  - group of AWS resources sharing one or more tags

+- EC2 Purchasing options
+  - OnDemand
+  - Reserved
+  - Scheduled - Specified schedule for one year term
+  - Spot
+  - Dedicated Host
+  - Dedicated Instances
+  - Capacity reservations
+  - Do not commit RI purchase before sufficiently bench marking your application in production
+  - RI utilization report to ensure we are making most of our reserved capacity
+  - Spot instances can be launched independently with auto scaling or EMR (task nodes)
+  - Redshift doesn't use  SPOT

+- AWS Organization
+  - Consolidating multiple accounts into single org
+  - Free service
+  - Global like IAM
+  - Can be reached through endpoint in US East region

+- AWS Organization Components
+  - Root account
+    - Parent container for all accounts and OU's in the org
+	- policy applied at root level flows through all accounts and OU's
+	- Root created automatically when we create AWS organization
+	- Only one root in an
+	- Can have one or more individual accounts
+	- Can have one or more OU's
+  - OU (organizational unit)
+    - Container of other OU's and account
+	- OU can have only one parent
+	- An account can be member of only one OU
+	- policy applied at OU level flows through other accounts and OU's under this OU
+    - Can have one or more individual accounts
+	- Can have one or more OU's
+	- Can nest OUs within other OU's at the up to the depth of 5
+  - Individual Account
+    - Master Account
+	  - Payer account
+	  - Responsible for payment
+	  - Account that exists before creating AWS organization (Account that creates AWS Organization)
+	  - From the master account
+	    - Add / Remove / Manage accounts in / from the organization
+		- Can manage invitations to join to AWS Organization
+		- Can apply Organizational policies (NOT IAM) at Root, OU and accounts level
+	- All other accounts called member account
+	- An account can be member of only one account

+- AWS Organization Features
+  - if the account is created it will be automatically part of AWS organization
+  - Can invite any other accounts to join in AWS Organization
+  - Ability to apply policies selectively or all accounts in organization
+  - Accounts can be grouped into in OU (Finance OU)
+  - Each OU can have separate policy
+  - Organization permissions can overrule / override account permissions
+  - Master account administrator have higher authority over the administrators of individual account
+  - Master account administrator can restrict which aws service or api actions that user in individual account can access to.  (which is authorized by individual account administrator)
+  - User or IAM role can access only what is allowed by both AWS organization and Individual account policies
+  - if any service is denied by any one, this cannot be accessed

+- AWS Organization Data replication
+  - Highly available service
+  - AWS Organization data is replicated to multiple data centers within the region
+  - Eventual consistency
+  - if any configuration or policies changes, might not available immediately if the configuration is retrieved from other data center. bit it will consistent eventually

+- AWS Organization Feature sets
+  - operates on two modes
+  - 1. Consolidated Billing
+    - default
+	- only consolidated feature is enabled
+	- it cant access other advanced features.
+  - 2. All Features
+    - Full advanced features
+	- Can be enabled at the time or creation or can be enabled later time
+	- To enable All features from Consolidated billing mode, invite should be sent from master to all the member accounts.  member account have to approve the changes first
+  - in All features mode, Master account can
+    - has full control over what member accounts can do
+	- Can apply Service Control Policies (SCP's) to restrict all IAM users ((including root) and IAM roles in the account can do or access
+	- Can prevent member accounts from leaving the organization

+- Service Control Policy (SCP)
+  - SCP defines the services and actions the IAM users and IAM roles can do in the accounts to which SCP is applied to
+  - SCP doesn't grant permissions, they are only filtering permissions
+  - it defines maximum permissions that affected accounts can have
+  - SCP can be applied to (like policy)
+    - Root level
+	- OU level
+	- Account level
+  - SCP has not effect on the master account

+- White-listing
+  - policy specifies list of actions or access  that are allowed
+  - all others actions are denied
+  - By default, Root, AU and accounts have default policy applied by AWS Organization - called FullAWSAccess
+  - in other words, By default, everything allowed by IAM is whitelisted
+  - to change you need replace the default policy
+  - if the policy applied at root level, it will flow through all OUs and accounts under it and so on
+  - you cannot add what is denied by non default policy at root

+- Black-Listing
+  - Default for AWS organization
+  - policy specifies list of actions or access  that are denied
+  - all others actions are allowed
+  - To establish this
+    - Leave FullAWSAccess policy at the root level
+	- and attach more policies that define what is denied
+  - Like IAM, an explicit deny overrides any allow

+- AWS Organization integration with other services
+  - CloudTrail
+    - For central logging for all accounts logs in Organization
+  - CloudWatch Events
+  - AWS Config
+  - Artifact
+  - AWS Firewall Manager
+    - Centrally manage all firewall configurations
+  - AWS Directory Service
+  - AWS Licensing Manager
+  - AWS RAM
+    - For sharing resources across the accounts (Sharing subnet, Transit gateway)
+  - AWS Service Catalog
+  - AWS Single SignOn

+- AWS IAM Service Linked Role
+  - For integration with AWS services in Organization
+  - AWS Organization created service linked role for AWS service in each member account of the AWS Organization, when that AWS service is authorized to access AWS Organization

+- AWS Organization Best practices
+  - use AWS Cloud Trail to monitor the log activities in a Master account
+  - Do not add resources in master account (except S3 and Cloud-trail for storing bill and logs)
+  - Use the least privileged principle
+  - Assign SCP's at OU level instead of account level (easy scaling)
+  - Test you SCP's before rolling out
+  - avoid assigning the SCP's at root level unless necessary
+  - ue either white-listing or blacklisting but not both
+  - Establish clear strategy on when to create account

+- Practice
+  - ORACLE RAC (Real Application Clusters)  not supported in AWS